Hi, my name is Jenny Edwards and I am the owner and creator of All Natural Horse Care.

-I have been involved with horses most of my life and have competed in many different disciplines, both English and Western, including representing the UK in European Western Riding Championships.
+I have been involved with horses most of my life and have competed in many different disciplines, both English and Western, including representing the UK in the European Western Riding Championships in 1989.

 I started out my career working at a large riding stables, where I was introduced to many different horse activities including: English (dressage, cross-country, show jumping, showing, quarter horse racing and general pleasure riding) and Western (showmanship, horsemanship, pleasure, trail, western riding, reining and trail riding) styles; breeding; teaching and training (both English and Western).